 Travelers can access the fortifications near the North Gate to the Old City.
 Entrance costs 8 euros per person, which I believe is quite fair being the main attraction in Kotor and a UNESCO World Heritage Site.

 3. Take a Boat Trip to the Montenegro Blue Cave

 The Blue Cave also called the Blue Grotto, or Plava Spilja in Montenegro is an amazing sea cave that is one of the most popular attractions on the coast near Kotor.
 It gets its name from the beautiful blue glow of the water, which reflects inside the cave walls, creating a spectacular scene.

 The cave is accessible via a short boat trip from Kotor, which also usually stops at other popular attractions in the bay such as the Submarine Tunnel and Lady of the Rocks.

-In the summer months, the Blue cave is also a great place to swim in the crystal clear waters of the Adriatic!
+If you visit during the summer months like I did, the Blue Cave is also a great place to swim in the crystal clear waters of the Adriatic!

 4. Visit Our Lady of the Rocks

 Our Lady of the Rocks (Gospa od Škrpjela) is one of two small islands just off the coast of nearby Perast in the Bay of Kotor.
 This is a very picturesque artificial island housing a beautiful blue-domed Roman Catholic church and museum.